singhvik/singhvik.github.io/_posts/2020-08-14-dockerfile-best-practices.md

 ```

-Now you can see by using alpine images you save more than a 110 MB!
+Now you can see by using alpine images you saved more than 110 MB!

 All official images of different products offer many variants of their docker images like alpine, slim etc. You can check product's docker hub page to find their different variants.
 Here is the link to [nginx's dockerhub page](https://hub.docker.com/_/nginx).